kushaldas/retask/docs/user/intro.rst

 First requirement
 -----------------

-While working on `Darkserver <https://darkserver.fedoraproject.org>`_ I came through a point where I had to implement Task Queues for the  importer code and in kind of classical producer consumer problem.
+For various others projects I had to start looking for a simple task queue and solve kind of classical producer-consumer problems using them.

-This project started from that idea and then separated out to be an independent project itself.
+This project started from that idea.

 Why Redis